-As of December 31, 2022, our secondary source of liquidity was cash and cash equivalents of \$85.2 million.
+As of December 31, 2023, our secondary source of liquidity was cash and cash equivalents of \$89.4 million.
 Our cash accounts are maintained with high-quality financial institutions.
 The Company also maintains a revolving credit facility (the Senior Secured Credit Facility) with a syndicate of financial institutions as a source of liquidity.
-The revolving credit facility provides for borrowings of \$410.0 million and has a maturity date of October 7, 2024.
-From time to time, we draw down on the revolver, and, in accordance with the terms of the credit agreement, any proceeds drawn on the revolving credit facility may be used for general corporate purposes.
-As of December 31, 2022, the Company had borrowed \$100.0 million of the \$410.0 million of available capacity.
-In addition to the Senior Secured Credit Facility, our subsidiaries had approximately \$63.7 million of available borrowing capacity under lines of credit and short-term borrowing arrangements as of December 31, 2022.
+The Senior Secured Credit Facility, pursuant to the Third Amended and Restated Credit Agreement, dated as of October 7, 2019 (the "Credit Agreement", as amended by the First Amendment, dated as of July 20, 2020, the Second Amendment, dated as of December 23, 2022, and, as further amended by the Third Amendment, dated as of September 18, 2023, the "Amended Credit Agreement"), provides for borrowings of \$145.0 million of revolving credit loans maturing October 2024 (the "Series 2024 Tranche") and \$155.0 million of revolving credit loans maturing in September 2028 (the "Series 2028 Tranche") for a \$300.0 million aggregate revolving credit facility (the "Revolving Credit Facility").
+As a subfacility under the Revolving Credit Facility, the Amended Credit Agreement provides for letter of credit commitments in the aggregate amount of \$10.0 million.
+From time to time, we draw down on the Revolving Credit Facility, and, in accordance with the terms of the credit agreement, any proceeds drawn on the Revolving Credit Facility may be used for general corporate purposes.
+As of December 31, 2023, the Company had borrowed \$59.0 million of the \$300.0 million of available capacity.
+In addition to the Revolving Credit Facility, our subsidiaries had approximately \$68.8 million of available borrowing capacity under lines of credit and short-term borrowing arrangements as of December 31, 2023.

-If certain conditions are satisfied, the Third Amended and Restated Credit Agreement (the Third A&R Credit Agreement) also provides for incremental revolving and term loan facilities, at the request of the Company, not to exceed (i) the greater of (a) \$565.0 million and (b) 100% of the consolidated EBITDA of the Company, plus (ii) additional amounts so long as both immediately before and after giving effect to such incremental facilities the Company's Consolidated Senior Secured Debt to Consolidated EBITDA ratio, as defined in the Third A&R Credit Agreement, on a pro forma basis, does not exceed 2.75x, plus, (iii) the aggregate amounts of any voluntary repayments of term loans, if any, and aggregate amount of voluntary repayments of revolving credit facilities that are accompanied by a corresponding termination or reduction of revolving credit commitments.
+If certain conditions are satisfied, the Amended Credit Agreement also provides for incremental revolving and term loan facilities, at the request of the Company, not to exceed (i) the greater of (a) \$172.5 million and (b) 50% of the Company's Consolidated EBITDA, plus (ii) additional amounts so long as both immediately before and after giving effect to such incremental facilities the Company's Consolidated Senior Secured Debt to Consolidated EBITDA ratio, as defined in the Amended Credit Agreement, on a pro forma basis, does not exceed 2.25x, plus, (iii) the aggregate amounts of any voluntary repayments of term loans, if any, and aggregate amount of voluntary repayments of revolving credit facilities that are accompanied by a corresponding termination or reduction of revolving credit commitments.